phillipivan/companion-module-peavy-ratc/companion/HELP.md

 All control aliases in use are added to the default change group so they can be polled periodically.

+To create a toggle button use the Control Position Invert action (RATCv2 only), and insert the variable for the controls position as its position value.

 ### Variables

 The detected control aliases, their values & positions are returned as variables.
 Control aliases containing white space ' ' will be replaced with '_'.
+Values are kept as strings and retain their units; positions are converted to a number.
+RATCv1 positions are returned as a %, ie 70.4, RATCv2 positions are returned as a decimal between 0 and 1, ie 0.704.

 Variables are not defined when in RATC v2 RAW mode to preseve system resources.
 They can still be referenced if you follow the pattern of $(yourModuleName:controlAliasValue_rawAlias) or  $(yourModuleName:controlAliasPosition_rawAlias).
-However the '/' have been removed so '//devices/55/controls/control_1' becomes 'devices55controlscontrol_1'
+However the '/' have been substituted with '_' so '//devices/55/controls/control_1' becomes '__devices_55_controls_control_1'
 They will not have a value assigned until used by an action.

+### Feedbacks

+No feedbacks are provided.
+The native Internal Variable Check Value feedback is suitable for common feedback tasks such as mute tally when provided with a controls value or position variable.

 ## Version History